sorata3042/basic-rogue-like/README.md

 The game involves a 2-D grid called a dungeon and two players that alternate moving: a rogue and a monster.
 Rogue's goal is to reach the exit while evading the monster.
 The user pilots the Rogue while an algorithm directs the monster.

+To run the program:
+* Compilation: javac Main.java
+* Execution: java Main
+The program requires JavaFx.